-Notice is hereby given that the Annual Meeting of the Shareholders of Berkshire Hathaway Inc. will be held at the CHI Health Center (formerly named CenturyLink Center), 455 North 10th Street, Omaha, Nebraska, on May 4, 2019 at 3:45 p.m. for the following purposes:
+Notice is hereby given that the Annual Meeting of the Shareholders of Berkshire Hathaway Inc. will be held at the CHI Health Center, 455 North 10th Street, Omaha, Nebraska, on May 2, 2020 at 3:45 p.m. for the following purposes:

 - 1. To elect directors. - 2.
+To hold an advisory vote on executive compensation as disclosed in the materials. - 3.
+To hold an advisory vote on whether an advisory vote on executive compensation should be held every one, two or three years. - 4.
+To act on a shareholder proposal if properly presented at the meeting. - 5.
 To consider and act upon any other matters that may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 6, 2019 as the record date for determining the shareholders having the right to vote at the meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on March 4, 2020 as the record date for determining the shareholders having the right to vote at the meeting or any adjournment thereof.
 A list of such shareholders will be available for examination by a shareholder for any purpose germane to the meeting during ordinary business hours at the offices of the Corporation at 3555 Farnam Street, Omaha, Nebraska, during the ten days prior to the meeting.